coreinfrastructure/best-practices-badge/criteria.md

 - Projects MAY use private (non-public) branches in specific cases while the change is not publicly released (e.g., for fixing vulnerabilities before the vulnerability is revealed to the public).
 - *Rationale*:  This enables easy tracking and public review.
 Some OSS projects do not use a version control system or do not provide public access to it.
 The lack of a public version control repository makes it unnecessarily difficult to contribute to a project and to track its progress in detail.

-*Bug-reporting process*&#8224;

-- If an issue tracker is used, please provide its URL. [report-url]
-- It is RECOMMENDED that an issue tracker be used for tracking individual issues. [report-tracker]&#8224;
-- The project MUST provide a process for users to submit bug reports (e.g., using an issue tracker or a mailing list). [report-process]&#8224;
-- Developers MUST respond to most bug reports submitted in the last 2-12 months (inclusive); the response need not include a fix. [report-responses]&#8224;
-- Developers SHOULD respond to most enhancement requests in the last 2-12 months (inclusive).
-Developers MAY choose not to respond. [enhancement-responses]&#8224;
-- Reports and responses MUST be archived for later searching. [report-archive]&#8224;

 *Unique version numbering*

 - The project MUST have a unique version number for each release intended to be used by users. [version-unique]